fbpx

 She is regularly invited as a keynote speaker to diverse gatherings – from arts presenters to ceramicists, research universities to arts-military convenings.

 Her collection of essays, Hiking the Horizontal: Field Notes from a Choreographer, was published in 2011 and released in paperback in 2014.
 Critique is Creative, a collection of essays from Critical Response practitioners from around the world, was published by Wesleyan Press in 2022.
+She is currently working on her newest book, to be published in 2025.

-Liz has been the recipient of many honors:
+She has been the recipient of many honors:

 • A 2002 MacArthur “Genius Grant” Fellowship